 The third day of your journey with your rental camper will lead you to the stunning Scottish Highlands.
 Make a stop at the picturesque Glencoe village before moving on to Fort William, the largest city of The Highlands after Inverness.

-Glencoe is an excellent place to start exploring The Highlands.
+Glencoe is an excellent place to start exploring The Highlands from.
 It is perhaps the most famous glen in Scotland for its beauty, history and ideal location for mountaineering and hillwalking.
-It’s also a great place for water-sports or just relaxing in breathtakingly beautiful environment.
-Some of the most known mountains in the area to Google before your journey are Buachaille Etive Mòr, Glen Coe and Bidean nam Bian.
+It’s also a great place for watersports or just relaxing in breathtakingly beautiful environment.
+Some of the best-known mountains in the area to Google before your journey are Buachaille Etive Mòr, Glen Coe and Bidean nam Bian.
 Small and super personal Folk museum of Glencoe is also worth a visit.

 BREATHTAKING BLAIR ATHOLL (CAIRNGORMS VISIT)